openstack/operations-guide/doc/ops-guide/source/ops_projects_users.rst

 Set Object Storage Quotas
 -------------------------

-There are currently two categories of quotas for Object Storage:account quotascontainers quota settingObject Storage quota setting
+There are currently two categories of quotas for Object Storage:

 Container quotas
     Limit the total size (in bytes) or number of objects that can be